sagreenxyz/Quizzer/README.md

 ## Features

 - **Quiz Mode**:
+  - Navigate to `/quiz` to start the quiz application.
   - Select a chapter to start the quiz.
   - Answer multiple-choice questions with instant feedback.
   - Track your score, progress, and percentage of correct answers.
   - Review your answers at the end of the quiz.
   - Includes a "Quit" button to return to chapter selection.
+  - Includes a "Back to Main Menu" button to return to the main menu.

 - **Flashcard Mode**:
+  - Navigate to `/flashcards` to start the flashcards application.
   - Select a chapter to start reviewing flashcards.
   - Navigate through flashcards using "Previous" and "Next" buttons.
   - Track your progress through the flashcards.
   - Includes a "Quit" button to return to chapter selection.
+  - Includes a "Back to Main Menu" button to return to the main menu.

+- **Main Menu**:
+  - The main menu is accessible at `/`.
+  - Provides navigation buttons to access the Quiz and Flashcards applications.

 - **Chapter Selection**:
   - Unified `ChapterSelection` component used in both the Quiz and Flashcards apps.